Adding Parental Controls to YouTube

 Parents, and older children, alike, have shared feedback with YouTube regarding YouTube Kids.
 They've voiced their concerns about how tweens and teens have different needs, which weren't being fully satisfied by YouTube.
 The truth is that older children and teenagers have a need to be independent, learn, and create more so than younger children do.
 For this reason, YouTube decided to work closely with parents and experts worldwide in areas pertaining to child safety, child development, and digital literacy to come up with solutions for teen and tween parents.
 Now, YouTube has launched a new opportunity in Beta for children to use YouTube via a supervised Google account that includes content settings, limited features, and supervision from parents.
 The early beta version will be geared towards families with children under the age of consent so that they can test the platform and provide feedback to help YouTube improve the experience.

-YouTube's process will allow parents to monitor their child's YouTube activity, while still offering some privacy and independence.
+YouTube's process will allow parents to childproof their kid's YouTube activity, while still offering some privacy and independence.
 There are three supervision options that parents can decide on based on their child's age and maturity level.

 Option 1 – Explore: This option is for those who are ready to move on from YouTube Kids and explore content on the main YouTube site.
 This setting features a broad range of content suitable for viewers 9+, such as vlogs, tutorials, gaming, music, news, educational content, and more.